MiraldiLab/maxATAC/docs/readme/train.md

 ### `--chroms`

 The list of chromosomes to limit the study to.
 These include the training and validation chromosomes.
-Default: ```["chr2", "chr3", "chr4", "chr5", "chr6", "chr7", "chr9", "chr10", "chr11", "chr12", "chr13", "chr14", "chr15", "chr16", "chr17", "chr18", "chr19", "chr20", "chr21", "chr22", "chrX"]```
+Default: ```["chr2", "chr3", "chr4", "chr5", "chr6", "chr7", "chr9", "chr10", "chr11", "chr12", "chr13", "chr14", "chr15", "chr16", "chr17", "chr18", "chr19", "chr20", "chr21", "chr22", "chrX"]```.

 ### `--tchroms`

 The list of chromosomes to use for training only.
-Default: ```["chr3", "chr4", "chr5", "chr6", "chr7", "chr9", "chr10", "chr11", "chr12", "chr13", "chr14", "chr15", "chr16", "chr17", "chr18", "chr20", "chr21", "chr22"]```
+Default: ```["chr3", "chr4", "chr5", "chr6", "chr7", "chr9", "chr10", "chr11", "chr12", "chr13", "chr14", "chr15", "chr16", "chr17", "chr18", "chr20", "chr21", "chr22"]```.

 ### `--vchroms`

 The list of chromosomes to use for validation only.
-Default: ```["chr2", "chr19"]```
+Default: ```["chr2", "chr19"]```.

 ### `--arch`

-The architecture to use for the neural network.
-Default: `DCNN_V2`
+The architecture to use for the neural network. maxATAC-v1.0.6 supported architectures include `DCNN_V2, RES_DCNN_V2, MM_DCNN_V2 and MM_Res_DCNN_V2`.
+Default: `DCNN_V2`.

 ### `--rand_ratio`

 The proportion of random regions to use per training and validation batch.
 This corresponds to the number of regions that are randomly selected form the genome as opposed to being created based on the ATAC-seq or ChIP-seq peaks.
-Default: `0`
+Default: `0`.

 ### `--seed`

 The seed to use for the model in case of reproducibility.
-Default: `random.randint(1, 99999)`
+Default: `random.randint(1, 99999)`.

 ### `--weights`

-The weights to use to initialize a model.
-Default: `do not initialize with weights`
+The weights to use for initializing a model prior to training.
+Default: `do not initialize with weights`.

 ### `--epochs`

 The number of epochs to train the model for.
-Default: `20`
+Default: `20`.

 ### `--batches`

 The number of batches to use per stochastic gradient descent step.
-Default: `100`
+Default: `100`.

 ### `--batch_size`

 The number of examples to use per training batch.
-Default: `1000`
+Default: `1000`.

 ### `--val_batch_size`

 The number of examples to use per validation batch.
-Default `1000`
+Default `1000`.

 ### `--output`

 The output directory name to save results to.
-Default: `./training_results`
+Default: `./training_results`.

 ### `--plot`

 Whether to plot the model structure or training history.
-Default: `True`
+Default: `True`.

 ### `--dense`

 Used if you want to use a dense layer at the end of the neural network.
-Default: `False`
+Default: `False`.

 ### `--threads`

 Use to change the number of threads used per job.
-Default: `get available`
+Default: `get available`.

 ### `--loglevel`